Nick Broad: Remembering a performance pioneer

 Paris was really exciting.
 The owners said, 'we know where we want to be and want you to help us get there'.
-Carlo, Paul [Clement] and Nick were the drivers of this massive change and I was just along for the ride really.
-They wanted to do everything right - the restaurant, changes to the training ground, designing a new team bus - and be the best possible in every area.
+Carlo, Paul [Clement] and Nick were the drivers of this massive change and I was along for the ride really.
+They wanted to do everything right - the restaurant, changes to the training ground, designing a new team bus - to be the best possible in every area.

 That’s one of Carlo's biggest strengths - he implicitly trusts the staff around him to do their jobs.